Royyti/supermarket-oop/README.md

 Write all your `.ts` files inside `src` directory.

 ## How to run
+1. clone or download this repo
-1. in cmd run the command `npm install`
+2. in cmd run the command `npm install`
-2. execute tests with the command `npm run test`
+3. execute tests with the command `npm run test`

 ## Tests
 run test with `npm run test` command